Jmaharman/previewr-flow/README.md

 ```

 ###bind
-"bind" can be used to bind a plain old javascript object against HTML or a template.
+"bind" can be used to bind a plain old javascript object (or the path to a json file) against HTML.
+At the moment this is done using [Plates]!(https://github.com/flatiron/plates), which directly maps object properties to classes or ids.
+See their site for details.

 ```javascript
 { "load": "bar.html" },